Zach McKinstry Player Props: Tigers vs. Pirates

-On Tuesday, Zach McKinstry (.257 on-base percentage in past 10 games, 56 points below season-long percentage) and the Detroit Tigers face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
-First pitch is at 7:05 PM ET.
+The Detroit Tigers, including Zach McKinstry (.235 on-base percentage in past 10 games, 78 points below season-long percentage), take on starter Osvaldo Bido and the Pittsburgh Pirates at PNC Park, Wednesday at 12:35 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Marlins.
+In his last game he had a one-hit performance (1-for-3) against the Pirates.

 Zach McKinstry Game Info & Props vs. the Pirates